r4victor/tenthousandmeters/content/blog/python_bts_12.md

 `asyncio` came to Python around the same time `async`/`await` was introduced (see [PEP 3156](https://www.python.org/dev/peps/pep-3156/)).
 This module does a lot of things but essentially it provides an event loop and a bunch of classes, functions and coroutines for asynchronous programming.

 The `asyncio` event loop provides an interface similiar to that of our final `EventLoopAsyncAwait` but works a bit differently.
 Recall that our event loop maintained a queue of scheduled coroutines and ran them by calling `send(None)`.
 When a coroutine yielded a value, the event loop iterpreted the value as an `(event, socket)` message telling that the coroutine waits for `event` on `socket`.
-The event loop then registered the coroutine with the selector to reschedule it when the event happens.
+The event loop then monitored the socket with a selector and rescheduled the coroutine when the event happened.

 The `asyncio` event loop is different in that it does not maintain a queue of scheduled coroutines but only schedules and invokes callbacks.
 Nevertheless, it provides [`loop.create_task()`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.create_task) and other methods to schedule and run coroutines.
 How does it do that?
 Let's see.